minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 :::note What do all the parameters mean?

 - `-d`: daemon mode, Minima will run in the background
-- `-e minima_mdspassword=INSERTPASSWORD` : sets the password for your MiniDapp system. **YOU MUST USE A SECURE PASSWORD USING LOWERCASE LETTERS AND NUMBERS ONLY**
+- `-e minima_mdspassword=INSERTPASSWORD` : sets the password for your MiniDapp system. **YOU MUST USE A SECURE PASSWORD USING UPPERCASE, LOWERCASE LETTERS AND NUMBERS ONLY**
 - `-e minima_desktop=true` : sets your node type as a desktop node that does not receive incoming connections
 - `-v ~/minimadocker9001:/home/minima/data` : creates a local folder called **minimadocker9001** in your home directory and maps it to the **/home/minima/data** directory in Docker.
 The **minimadocker9001** folder is where the Minima database and is also where your backups will be stored.
 - `-p 9001-9004:9001-9004` : the port number mapping from your desktop to the Docker container